rotto32/hrext07-my-cruddy-app/README.md

  fixed bug with remove button on 2/14
- Fixed issue with users and restaurants not being sorted into the correct column on 2/14 Fixed bug with default user being added to the your profile section instead of one from local storage on 2/14
+ Fixed issue with users and restaurants not being sorted into the correct column on 2/14 Fixed bug with default user being added to the your profile section instead of one from local storage on 2/14 fix bugs with default user and current users on 2/15 added multiple restuarants to user on 2/15

 ----To Do Still
- 2/14 - fix bugs with default user and current users 2/14 - add multiple restuarants to user
- 2/14 - type in the middle of the input box
- 2/15 - Upload an image
+2/15 - add select button to profiles
+2/15 - add ability to add profiles with punctuation

 ### MVP Reqs
 - [ ] Ability to add Profile/Restaurant